cmc-discord/site/src/articles/plurality/disinformation.svelte.md

 <!--more-->

-# Disorder

 # Danger

 Popular media tends to portray various forms of plurality as inherently dangerous.
-While this trope isn't always harmful, seemingly many people have trouble separating fictional media from reality, and this has resulted in discrimination aimed at real-life plural systems.
+While this trope isn't always harmful, seemingly many folks have trouble separating fictional media from reality, and this has resulted in discrimination aimed at real-life plural systems.

 Some examples of poor plural representation include: